Game design: Balázs Almády

 Game concepts for the B) phase

 Constructing a Rocket Blueprint with Tech Tiles

 Each team develops their own Rocket Blueprint on their designated board space.
 The Technology Tiles are installed on the Rocket Blueprint (rotating them freely), marked with Tech Icons in the middle and along the edges.
 Icons on the tiles include Structure, Electronics, or Code.
 The full icons in the middle will immediately contribute to the values of the Rocket Parameters.
-Icons on the edges only add value to the rocket if the Tech Tile's edge to the next also displays the same icon.
+Icons on the edges only add value to the rocket if they match the icon on the edge of an adjacent Tech Tile.

-Different icons can also be put next to each other, but they don't add values to the rocket parameters.
-When the Engineer installs a Technology Tile, they must immediately place it on their Rocket Blueprint, next to an already installed Tech Tile and register the new values for the Rocket Parameters.
-The Technology Tile can be placed on the top of an installed Tile, but the replaced Tile will be lost, and the change of the parameters must be immediately registered on the Rocket Parameters.
+Different icons can also be put next to each other, but they don't add value to the Rocket Parameters.
+When the Engineer installs a Technology Tile, they must immediately place it on their Rocket Blueprint next to an already installed Tech Tile, and register the new values for the Rocket Parameters.
+The Technology Tile can be placed on top of an installed Tile, but the replaced Tile will be lost and the change of the parameters must be immediately registered on the Rocket Parameters.

 The Rocket Blueprint also has places to install Modules.
-Modules give you conditions for one or two rows (or a column containing 3 spaces), which when fulfilled, give you different bonuses that should be registered by changing the values of the Rocket Parameters.
-When a new Module is acquired, it must be placed in an empty space or on an existing Module, but in this case the existing Module must be discarded.
-Modules can give a Rocket Blueprint Adaptivity: this gives the Engineer extra “joker” values that they can divide between icons freely before each launch.
+Modules give you conditions for one or two rows (or a column containing three spaces), which, when fulfilled, give you different bonuses that should be registered by changing the values of the Rocket Parameters.
+When a new Module is acquired, it must be placed in an empty space or on an existing Module (in which case the existing Module must be discarded).
+Modules can give a Rocket Blueprint Adaptivity which gives the Engineer extra “wild” values that they can divide freely between icons before each launch.